 As mentioned above, the deadlift is an amazing exercise.
 Forearms are just another muscle that are hit hard by heavy deads.
 If you decide to use straps, then you will not get the maximum benefit, but if you can use just chalk then you will be well on your way to having strong and massive forearms.

-The lift: to start a deadlift, use your whole body to begin to lift the bar off the floor.
-Arms should be straight, hands shoulder width apart, knees should be bent.
+To start a deadlift, use your whole body to begin to lift the bar off the floor.
+Arms should be straight, hands shoulder-width apart, knees should be bent.
 The object is to lift the weight with your legs, glutes, and hips, rather than with your lower back.
-In fact your lower back should not bend that much, should in fact be pretty straight, and should definitely NOT be rounded.
+In fact, your lower back should not bend that much, should in fact be pretty straight, and should definitely NOT be rounded.
 You accomplish this by keeping your head up and by driving with your hips.

 As you push with your legs, remember to drive your feet down through the floor.
 It is of utmost importance to keep the bar close to your body during the lift.

-Deadlift grip: some people use a conventional grip with pronated hands – your palms face towards your body when you grab the bar.
-Most lifters find they are much stronger with an alternating grip – on hand pronated, one hand supinated.
-It is awkward the first couple times, but most athletes tend to prefer the alternating grip.
+Some people use a conventional grip with pronated hands – your palms face towards your body when you grab the bar.
+Most lifters find they are much stronger with an alternating grip – one hand pronated, one hand supinated.
+It is awkward the first couple of times, but most athletes tend to prefer the alternating grip.